 Quote Open

-Honey Money became such a hit that other slot machine manufacturers began debuting their own electronic games.
+Honey Money became such a hit that other slot machine manufacturers began debuting their electronic games.
 This also meant that the lever traditionally used to spin mechanical reels became more of a symbolic device than a real part of setting those reels in motion.
 But the electromagnetic reels sped up the action, added excitement, and also created a more random game.

 Multiple coin games were also introduced and grew in popularity throughout the ‘60s and ‘70s.
 Players could score even bigger wins (and potentially losses) by wagering more coins.
 Progressive jackpots were also added during this period and both of these features remain key parts of slot machines still today.